tongtz/MarvelQuestionAnsering/README.md

     ├── model.py            <- script to create a DistilBERT model
     ├── train_BERT.py       <- script to train the DistilBERT model.
-This will also save the model within '/DistilBERT' ├── evaluation.py       <- script to evaluate the model ├── predict.py          <- script to generate answer from context and question ├── presentation            <- project presentation PPT ├── fine_tune_BERT          <- directory for pretrained models ├── tf_model.h5         <- pretrained model
+This will also save the model within '/DistilBERT' ├── evaluation.py       <- script to evaluate the model ├── predict.py          <- script to generate an answer from the context and question ├── presentation            <- project presentation PPT ├── fine_tune_BERT          <- directory for pretrained models ├── tf_model.h5         <- pretrained model